 Module 24: Pathway & Network Analysis for Omics Data

 Instructor: Alison Motsinger-Rief and Ali Shojaie

 Module description: Assumes the material in Modules 1 and 8.
 Overview of methods for analysis of interspecific DNA and protein sequence data.
 Coverage will include parsimony, maximum likelihood, distance-based, and Bayesian methods for phylogenetic estimation.
 Probabilistic models for sequence change will be emphasized.
 Related topics that will be presented are the comparative method, divergence time estimation, phylogenetic hypothesis testing, and detection of positive selection.
 Statistical methodology will be a focus and some related computational algorithms will be outlined.
 Brief introductions will be made to software packages such as PAUP*, Beast, PHYLIP, and MrBayes.
+Assumes the material in Module 1, Probability and Statistical Inference, and Module 9, Population Genetic Data Analysis.
 Background readings: Felsenstein, J. (2004) “Inferring Phylogenies.”
 Sinauer Associates, or Yang, Z. (2006) “Computational Molecular Evolution (Oxford Series in Ecology and Evolution).”
 Oxford University Press.